Codecademy/docs/content/python/concepts/built-in-functions/terms/format/format.md

 format(value, format_specification)

 ## Example

-In the following example we format a float in a variable called pi, which stores an aproximation of the value of pi.
-The format is done using specifications that denote that the output should be a string that is the provided float, but only using two decimal places.
+In the following example, a float is formatted in a variable called "pi," which stores an approximation of the value of pi.
+The format is done using specifications that denote that the output should be a string that represents the provided float, but only using two decimal places.

 pi = 3.14159
 formatted = format(pi, '.2f')